 When will we hear about acceptance?

 Re-enrolling families have priority until mid-February, with remaining class spaces filled with new applicants.
-For the 2013-2014 school year, acceptances will be mailed on March 14, following other PNAIS accredited schools.
+For the 2013-2014 school year, acceptances will be mailed on March 14, following other NWAIS accredited schools.

 Do you require volunteer hours or donations in addition to tuition?